Small-scale clustering of Primordial Black Holes: cloud-in-cloud and exclusion effects: Excursion-set formalism

 \subsection{Joint probability}

-In this section, we determine $\cP(S_{1}, S_{2};r)$ the joint probability of finding two PBHs of masses $S_1, S_2$ within a distance $r$ from each other.
-Indeed, as explained above, the variance $S$ is related in a monotonous way, yet model-dependent, to PBH mass $M$.
+In this section, we determine $\cP(S_{1}, S_{2};r)$, the joint probability of finding two PBHs of masses $S_1, S_2$ within a distance $r$ from each other.
+Note that, up to this point, the tools we introduced are also standard in Dark Matter halos formation~\cite{Desjacques:2016bnm}.
+Here, we make use of an idea successfully applied to understand the clustering of stars at formation~\cite{Hopkins:2011uk, Hopkins:2012bi, Hopkins:2012fm}, and adapt it to the specificities of PBH formation.

+As explained earlier, the variance $S$ is related in a monotonous way, yet model dependent, to PBH mass $M$.
 Consequently, $\cP(S_{1}, S_{2};r)$ represents the probability of finding a PBH that has collapsed at a scale $R(S_1)$ with mass $M(S_1)$ at a distance $r$ from a PBH which collapsed at a scale $R(S_2)$ with mass $M(S_2)$.

 In the excursion-set approach, to each of these black holes corresponds a trajectory $\delta(S)$ which first crosses the threshold $\deltac(S)$ at $S_n$, $n \in \{1, 2\}$.
 These two collapsed structures are separated by a distance $r$, meaning their trajectories share a ``common past'' up to a certain time $S_r$, and then evolve freely from $S_r$ until their collapse at $S_n$, as illustrated in \cref{fig:random_traj}.
-A similar idea was successfully applied to understand the clustering of stars at formation~\cite{Hopkins:2011uk, Hopkins:2012bi, Hopkins:2012fm}.
-The main difference with our work is that stars can be included in larger gravitationally-bound structures such as molecular clouds.
-Therefore, stars are associated with last-passage time, instead of first-passage time in the context of PBH formation.
+The main difference between Refs.~\cite{Hopkins:2011uk, Hopkins:2012bi, Hopkins:2012fm} and our work is that stars can be included in larger gravitationally-bound structures such as molecular clouds.
+Therefore, stars are associated with last-passage-time, instead of first-passage-time in the context of PBH formation.

-We introduce a new object called \emph{backward probability} $P_{\mathrm{bw}}\left[\delta_{r}, S_{r} \vert \deltac(S_{1})\right]$, which represents the probability of a trajectory having the value $\delta_{r}$ at $S_{r}$ \textit{given} that it collapses at the scale $S_{1}$ (i.e.\ that it is such that $\delta(S_{1}) = \deltac(S_{1})$ hence the notation).
+We introduce a new object called \emph{backward probability} $P_{\mathrm{bw}}\left[\delta_{r}, S_{r} \vert \deltac(S_{1})\right]$, which represents the probability of a trajectory having the value $\delta_{r}$ at $S_{r}$ \textit{given} that it collapses at the scale $S_{1}$ [i.e.\ that it is such that $\delta(S_{1}) = \deltac(S_{1})$: hence the notation].
 One can define the backward probability \emph{via} an argument similar to Bayes' theorem